Deep Double Descent via Smooth Interpolation: Methodology

 For any input data point $(\mathbf{x}_n, y_n)$ and corresponding Jacobian $\mathbf{J}(\mathbf{x}_n,y_n)$, we generate $M$ augmented data points $\mathbf{x}_n + \mathbf{u}_m$ by randomly sampling a displacement vector $\mathbf{u}_m$ using weak data augmentation.
 For each sampled $\mathbf{u}_m$, we then estimate the Hessian $\mathbf{H}(\mathbf{x}_n, y_n)$ projected along the direction $\mathbf{x}_n + \mathbf{u}_m$, by computing the finite difference $\frac{1}{\delta}\mathbf{J}(\mathbf{x}_n, y_n) - \mathbf{J}(\mathbf{x}_n + \delta \mathbf{u}_m, y_n)$.
 Then, following~\citet{donoho2003hessian} we estimate the Hessian norm directly by computing

 which is equivalent to a rescaled version of the rugosity measure of~\citet{lejeune2019implicit}.
-Importantly, different from rugosity, augmentations $\mathbf{x}_n + \mathbf{u}_m$ are generated using weak colour transformations in place of affine transformations (1-pixel shifts), since weak photometric transformations are guaranteed to be fully on-manifold.
+Importantly, different from rugosity, we generate augmentations $\mathbf{x}_n + \mathbf{u}_m$ by using weak colour transformations in place of affine transformations (1-pixel shifts), since weak photometric transformations are guaranteed to be fully on-manifold.
 Details about the specific colour transformations are presented in appendix~\ref{sec:appendix:tangent_hessian}.